sidi762/sidi762/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a student at University of Electronic Science and Technology of China (UESTC) (UESTC).
+I am currently a student at University of Electronic Science and Technology of China (UESTC).
 Despite majoring in Communication Engineering, I am more interested in computer science and enjoy experimenting with coding.
 I'm also enthusiastic in aviation and enjoy flight simulators a lot.
 I'm both a heavy user and aircraft developer of the flight simulator FlightGear.
 I develop and maintain FlightGear's official Boeing 777 aircraft model (and maybe more in the future).
 I'm also the provider of the Chinese localization for FlightGear.

 ⌚ __Github Profile Details__